The UK Government has released further details of the implementation of Section 24 of income tax act.

-One way landlords can potentially reduce the impact of the Section 24 clauses is by setting up a company and transferring the ownership of their properties to the company.
+One way landlords can potentially reduce the impact of Section 24 clauses is by setting up a company and transferring the ownership of their properties to the company.

 Transferring property interests into a limited company could be a way for landlords to ease their tax burden because it is not so straightforward for them to draw capital from the company in the future.
 It also comes with the burden of more reporting paperwork, such as the preparation of annual accounts.

-The reality is that it is still early days in terms of assessing the impact of the Section 24 changes on landlords’ behaviour and the rental market generally.
+The reality is that it is still early days in terms of assessing the impact of Section 24 changes on landlords’ behaviour and the rental market generally.
 (Read more: How to ensure buy to let success?)

 What’s the future view?